enklu/enklu.github.io/docs/WebEditorBasics/SharingExperiences.md

 > - **Editor:** Able to edit content, and can add or remove Viewers or Editors.
 > - **Admin:** Highest permission level, can do everything an Editor can, as well as delete an experience entirely.

 You can only change a person's permission level up to your own level of permissions.
-This means that while an Editor cannot elevate a Viewer to Admin, but an Admin can promote a Viewer or Editor to Admin status.
+This means that while an Editor cannot elevate a Viewer to Admin, an Admin can promote a Viewer or Editor to Admin status.